Rhinoplasty

 - Stop using skin irritants on your face 1 week before surgery, including light peels, acne medication, and retinoic acid.

-- Pick up your prescriptions with plenty of time before your procedure.
-Set up a comfortable recovery area at home and plan your meals including a light clear liquid meal for the first night.
+- Set up a comfortable recovery area at home.
+Plan your meals including a light clear liquid meal for the first night.

 - Plan for someone to be with you for 24 hours after surgery.